-We estimate that the net proceeds to us from the sale of the shares of our common stock in this offering will be approximately \$159.8 million, or approximately \$184.4 million if the underwriters exercise their option to purchase additional shares in full, based upon an assumed initial public offering price of \$19.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The net proceeds to us from the sale of the shares of our common stock in this offering will be approximately \$159.8 million, or approximately \$184.4 million if the underwriters exercise their option to purchase additional shares in full, based upon the initial public offering price of \$19.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

 We intend to use the net proceeds from this offering, together with our existing resources, as follows: (1) to fund Phase 1 trials for each of AL001 and AL002, as well as preparation for Phase 2 and 3 clinical trials for AL001; (2) to advance AL003 and AL101 in and through Phase 1 clinical trials; (3) to fund Phase 2 enabling activities for AL002 and AL003; (4) to continue to advance our preclinical development pipeline into Phase 1 clinical trials; (5) to further develop our Discovery Platform; and (6) to fund working capital and other general corporate activities.
-See the section titled "Use of Proceeds" for more information.
+See the section titled "Use of Proceedsâ€☐ for more information.